Admit it: You’ve pondered the possibility of tapping your 401(k) on at least one occasion.

-"Employees should think twice before tapping into their 401(k)s," says Pam Hess, director of retirement research for Hewitt Associates.
-"Employees should be sure they're using the money to meet a need rather than a want because even small loans can seriously diminish their long-term savings."
+“Employees should think twice before tapping into their 401(k)s,” says Pam Hess, the former director of retirement research for Aon Hewitt Associates.
+“Employees should be sure they’re using the money to meet a need rather than a want, because even small loans can seriously diminish their long-term savings.”

 401(k) loan rules

 - Employee may borrow up to half of their vested account balance to a maximum of $50,000.

 - Most loans must be paid back over a five-year period.

 - If the loan is for the purchase of a primary residence, the term is usually 10 to 15 years.

 - 401(k) loans are cheap and easy to obtain.